On our way to Bhutan, we had a two-night stopover in Kathmandu (Nepal). Of course, we needed a place to stay.

 Once you enter the property you feel like you are going back in time.
 You are surrounded by a garden, which our kids enjoyed in full.
 We comfortably sat outside sipping tea, while they run around.
 For a moment we forgot about being in the heart of the biggest city in Nepal!

 About the resort

 Kantipur Temple House was built in 1998 and its goal was to preserve the cultural heritage of Kathmandu by building a structure that resembled a temple.
 In fact, the hotel is built in the native Newari architecture.
 This was a style used mainly in stupas, monasteries, and temples.
 It is characterized by brickwork and wood carvings.

 The hotel has 48 rooms of different sizes, all provide views over the garden or the courtyard.
 They all incorporate traditional handicrafts and wooden floors and are furnished with local handmade elements.

-There is also a delicious in-house restaurant, where you can enjoy breakfast, lunch, dinner and snacks throughout the day.
-There is a great selection of food offered, from Nepali, Indian, Chinese, Thai and Continental cuisines.
+There is also a delicious in-house restaurant, where you can enjoy breakfast, lunch, dinner, and snacks throughout the day.
+There is a great selection of food offered, from Nepali, Indian, Chinese, Thai, and Continental cuisines.
 The meals at the restaurant are all cooked with organic food from selected farms around Nepal.
-They also grow most of their products in 2 eco friendly farms.
+They also grow most of their products on 2 eco-friendly farms.

 Their unique green approach

-What sets Kantipur Temple House apart from any other hotel in Kathmandu, is the fact that it is an eco-hotel with a social responsible philosophy.
-It tries to protects the environment in every possible way!
+What sets Kantipur Temple House apart from any other hotel in Kathmandu, is the fact that it is an eco-hotel with a social responsibility philosophy.
+It tries to protect the environment in every possible way!